kimsejas/PostCrate-iOS-App/README.md

 ### 2. Screen Archetypes

-Login Screen
-- User can login

-Registration Screen
-- User can create a new account

 Home
 - User can view categories of saved post
 - User can click category to view all saved posts in that category